TanXiao/RSVA11001-Adapter/README.md

 table can probably be used.

 It should be possible to force them to release the source code, or at least force Newegg since it is an American company.
+It seems unlikely that [Huawei will cooperate](http://huaweihg612hacking.wordpress.com/2011/11/12/huawei-releases-source-code-for-hg612/).

 After more browsing I realized I was just looking at a JFFS2 filesystem the hard way, so I extracted it from the firmware.
 It is under the reverse engineering directory.
-Based on the boot line 'mtdargs' value it looks like what I have extracted thus far is just a single one of many filesystems.
+Based on the boot line 'mtdargs' value it looks like what I have extracted thus far is just the boot filesystem.
 The version of JFFS2 on my desktop is not fully compatible with the images in the firmware.
 However, JFFS2 is not explicitly versioned.
-I am downloading Debian Etch in the hopes that happens to be a similiar enough version to resolve the problems.
+I have located the [original kernel and patches](http://lwn.net/Articles/266705/).
+But redhat no longer makes the patches available, but it looks like it is [available here](http://www.kernel.org/pub/linux/kernel/projects/rt/2.6.24/older/patch-2.6.24-rt1.bz2).

+Interestingly, the files I have extracted include unstripped exectuable object files.
+The device has far more flash memory than needed, the firmware is zero padded to the required size.
+My guess is whoever developed this device does not have much experience developing embedded devices, or does not care.

+I have located the firmware for the HiSilicon H3511, but it is linux 2.6.14 based so it is not identical.

 Hardware
 ---